asistex/github_tips/README.md

 **Pull Request**, patches, improvements, new features are a fantastic help.

-Please ask first on the forum before embarking on any significant pull request.
+Please ask first on the forum before start any significant pull request.

-Your pull requests are welcome; however, they may not be accepted for various reasons.
+Your pull requests are welcome however, they may not be accepted for various reasons.

 All **Pull Requests** need to be attached to a **issue** on GitHub.
 For **Pull Requests** regarding enhancements and questions, the issue must first be approved by one of project's administrators before being merged into the project.
-An approved issue will have the label **`Accepted`**.
 For issues that have not been accepted, you may request to be assigned to that issue.

 `Opening a issue beforehand allows the administrators and the community to discuss bugs and enhancements before work begins, preventing wasted effort.`

 ### Guidelines for pull requests

 1. Respect coding style.
-2. Create a new branch for each **Pull Request**.
+2. Create a new branch for each **Pull Request** and make changes in there.
 [How to create a branch](#branch)
 3. Single feature or bug-fix per **Pull Request**.
 4. Make single commit per **Pull Request**.
 5. Make your modification compact - don't reformat source code in your request.
 It makes code review more difficult.